jpegleg/squirrel-tactix/README.md

 An Actix API microservice that uses Diesel Postgresql.

+## See https://github.com/jpegleg/flying-squirrel-tactix for the rustls (TLS) version

 Squirrel tActix is an async actix backend designed for JSON-baesd database management.
 It runs as a cloud-native microservice in a tiny OCI image (see Dockerfile) or the rust binary can be run however.